Phelms215/Spekster-Fabric/README.md

 # SpeksterFabric
-Spectator Mod for Fabric Servers, allows player to still take damage and if they die the person in spectator dies.
+Spectator Mod for Fabric Servers.
+Creates a clone of the player, that spawns and atracts entities like a normal player.
+If that clone dies the player is teleported back and dies also.

 **Commands**